Brainmantis07/DESTINO/README.md

 There are different types of enemies Big turt bot and small turt bots which dealt different damages. there is Jet pack also which will help you to explore and move around. i have built this game using Unity 3d and Microsoft visual studio.
-After the campaign is over i would like to make more levels which increasing difficulties and different buildings/structures, props to make it more interesting.
+After the campaign is over i would like to make more levels which increasing difficulties and different buildings/structures, props to make it more interesting. i am gonna include the scripts which i have used in making this game. i hope you guys can make one too using these. best of luck!!!